 I joined American City Business Journals in October 2015 as a senior UX and product designer.
-I am now Product Design Manager, overseeing digital product design for ACBJ and its 43 local Business Journals.
-Our tight-knit product design team partners closely with product owners and developers, emphasizes constructive critique, and welcomes new ideas that emerge from the goals of each project.
+I am now Product Design Manager, leading product design for ACBJ and its 43 local business journals.
+Our tight-knit product design team emphasizes constructive critique and partners closely with product owners, engineers, and scrum masters.

 Previously, as Director of Product Design and an art director for the global media design and strategy firm García Media, I collaborated with CEO and founder Mario R. García on a number of projects across multiple platforms, including the print and digital relaunch of McClatchy’s 29 American daily newspapers and the creation of a responsive website for Columbia Journalism Review.
 Mario and I taught a class at the Columbia University Graduate School of Journalism on multi-platform design and storytelling.

 My particular passion is for developing typographic treatments that match an organization’s character, and I have developed type palettes for multiple U.S. and international publications.